Azure/vscode-aks-tools/README.md

 * Perform AKS Diagnostics checks on your AKS cluster
 * Run AKS Periscope within VS Code
 * Install Azure Service Operator on your AKS cluster
-* Create GitHub Starter Workflow from your AKS cluster
+* Create GitHub Workflow from your AKS cluster

 ## Installation